-For experimental determination of Kow values, several different methods, Shake-flask, and HPLC, are described in standard guidelines, e.g. OECD Test Guideline 107 (1995); OECD Test Guideline 117 (1989); EEC A.8.
-(1992); EPA-OTS (1982); EPA-FIFRA (1982); ASTM (1993); the pHmetric method (OECD Test Guideline in preparation).
+For experimental determination of K{ow} values, several different methods, Shake-flask, and HPLC, are described in standard guidelines, e.g. OECD Test Guideline 107 (1995); OECD Test Guideline 117 (1989); EEC A.8.
+(1992); EPA-OTS (1982); EPA-FIFRA (1982); ASTM (1993).
 The shake-flask method is recommended when the log K{ow} value falls within the range from -2 to 4.
 The shake-flask method applies only to essential pure substances soluble in water and n-octanol.
 For highly lipophilic substances, which slowly dissolve in water, data obtained by employing a slow-stirring method are generally more reliable.
 Furthermore, the experimental difficulties, associated with the formation of microdroplets during the shake-flask experiment, can to some degree be overcome by a slow-stirring method where water, octanol, and test compound are equilibrated in a gently stirred reactor.
-With the slow-stirring method (OECD Test Guideline in preparation) a precise and accurate determination of K{ow} of compounds with log K{ow} of up to 8.2 is allowed (OECD draft Guideline, 1998).
+With the slow-stirring method (OECD Test Guideline 123) a precise and accurate determination of K{ow} of compounds with log K{ow} of up to 8.2 is allowed.
 As for the shake-flask method, the slow-stirring method applies only to essentially pure substances soluble in water and n-octanol.
 The HPLC method, which is performed on analytical columns, is recommended when the log K{ow} value falls within the range 0 to 6.
 The HPLC method is less sensitive to the presence of impurities in the test compound compared to the shake-flask method.
 Another technique for measuring log K{ow} is the generator column method (USEPA 1985).